nickg/nextcellent/readme.txt

 = WordPress Gallery Plugin =

-= V1.9.16 - 07.01.2014 =
+= V1.9.15 - 03.10.2013 =

  What's in it for you?

-* Updated style definition (credits to Niko Strijbol)
-* Improved gallery and image management (credits to Niko Strijbol)
-* Fixes for WP 3.8 (credits to Niko Strijbol)
-* German Translation (credits to Niko Strijbol)
+* Code simplification: code supporting PHP4 has no use.
+Deprecated.
+* Plugin should work with PHP strict standard enabled.
-* Improper call to static functions corrected all over the code.
+* Improper call to static functions corrected all over the code
-* Improper call to local functions as static code fixed.
+* Disabled donator metabox since link is dead

 VERY IMPORTANT: Read ON!
 -----------------------

-**NextCellent Gallery provides backward compatibility for older NextGEN plugin until version 1.9.13** .

-- NextCellent provides an alternative to NextGen plugin.
-However, compatibility with future NextGen versions can't be assured.
+- NextCellent Gallery is based from the last stable NextGEN 1.9.13 version prior 2.x.x .
+If you are a new user, it is suggested to install latest NextGEN version instead this plugin.
+Its development is going in the right way if you are starting a new site.
+Even though, NextCellent development path will also work fine for you.
+Your choice.

-- **This plugin WON'T WORK with NextGEN plugin side by side**. <u>It will gracefully deactivate if detects NextGEN is working to avoid compatibility issues</u>.
+- Second, **this plugin WON'T WORK with NextGEN side by side**. <u>It will gracefully deactivate if detects NextGEN is working to avoid compatibility issues</u>.

-- Remember to READ THE FAQ!!!
+- Third, READ THE FAQ!!!
 Issues for failing to read the FAQ will be IGNORED!!!

 - If you like it, please spread the word and rate it accordingly.
 I guess a lot of annoyed users can take advantage of NextCellent.
 Thank you!

+**NextCellent Gallery provides backward compatibility for older NextGEN until version 1.9.13** .

 = So, who is going to use this plugin? =